Are you wondering how to make money as a kid?

 Newspaper delivery is still around

-A bit of physical activity never hurt anyone.
+A bit of physical activity never hurts anyone and you can earn money doing it.

 Work at a car wash